Selene Conn, Tonkin & Taylor, Tauranga

 Kyle Christensen, Christensen Consulting Limited

 Kyle is an Independent Consultant with over 15 years’ experience in River and Stormwater Engineering.
 He has a Bachelor of Natural Resources Engineering as well as a Masters of Engineering specialising in the interaction of river control works and morphological processes in river systems.
 Kyle is a Chartered Professional Engineer and a practice area assessor for Engineering New Zealand.
 Kyle is passionate about integrating geomorphology and engineering in the development of long term sustainable solutions for river management.

-Graeme Campbell, Greater Wellington Regional Council
+Amanda Death, Greater Wellington Regional Council

 Having grown up around a freshwater ecologist, Amanda has freshwater running through her veins.
 From a young age she would assist with teaching students about the various aspects of river management, which has now developed into a full time role for her as an environmental planner for the flood protection department at Greater Wellington Regional Council.
 She has also picked up geological, geomorphological and emergency management skills and knowledge through studying at university and working for an emergency management group.
 Amanda’s current role involves plenty of engagement with members of the community on various issues, opportunities and document consultation in relation to local river corridors, as well as providing assistance in the development of different plans such as local planting plans or large floodplain management plans.